claire-wang-gh/ameba-iot-docs/amebadplus/en/application_note/otpc/src/otpc.rst

       u8 data_read[4];
       OTP_LogicalMap_Read(&data_read,8,4);

-2. Assume the data is 0xFFFFFFFF in logical address 0x08~0x0B in step :ref:`1 <otpc_system_data_example_2_step_1>`.
+2. Assume the data is 0xFFFFFFFF in logical address 0x08~0x0B in :ref:`Step 1 <otpc_system_data_example_2_step_1>`.
 Let 0x00 makes 'OR' operation with programmed bit[0], and other data keeps default value.
 So the new value to be written is 0x00000001.

 3. Write the new value 0x00000001 to logical address 0x08~0x0B.